bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

 Headers-first nodes avoid some of this complexity by always requesting block headers with the `“getheaders” message <../reference/p2p_networking.html#getheaders>`__ before requesting a block with the `“getdata” message <../reference/p2p_networking.html#getdata>`__.
 The broadcasting node will send a `“headers” message <../reference/p2p_networking.html#headers>`__ containing all the block headers (up to 2,000) it thinks the downloading node needs to reach the tip of the best header chain; each of those headers will point to its parent, so when the downloading node receives the `“block” message <../reference/p2p_networking.html#block>`__, the block shouldn’t be an orphan block—all of its parents should be known (even if they haven’t been validated yet).
 If, despite this, the block received in the `“block” message <../reference/p2p_networking.html#block>`__ is an orphan block, a headers-first node will discard it immediately.

-However, orphan discarding does mean that headers-first nodes will ignore orphan blocks sent by miners in an :ref:`unsolicited block push <term-unsolicited-block-push>`.
+However, orphan discarding does mean that headers-first nodes will ignore orphan blocks sent by miners in an :term:`unsolicited block push`.

 Transaction Broadcasting
 ------------------------